haytam1999/ETL-pipeline-to-extract-data-from-Spotify-and-load-it-to-PostgreSQL-DB/README.md

 # ETL-pipeline-to-extract-data-from-Spotify-and-load-it-to-PostgreSQL-DB

-This project consist of building an ETL pipeline that uses Spotify APIs to move data from the platform to a PostgreSQL Database.
+This project consists of building an ETL pipeline that uses Spotify APIs to move data from the platform to a PostgreSQL Database.

 1) Tools used: